-ALI is a trademark of Acer Laboratories, Inc.

-AMD is a trademark of Advanced Micro Devices, Inc.

-AMI is a trademark of American Megatrends, Inc.

-Award is a trademark of Award Software International, Inc Cyrix is a trademark of Cyrix Corporation.

-IBM, PC/AT, PS/2, OS/2 and VGA are trademarks of International Business Machines Corporation.
+ALI is a trademark of Acer Laboratories, Inc. AMD is a trademark of Advanced Micro Devices, Inc. AMI is a trademark of American Megatrends, Inc. IBM, PC/AT, PS/2, OS/2 and VGA are trademarks of International Business Machines Corporation.
 Intel and Pentium are trademarks of Intel Corporation.
 Microsoft Windows® is a registered trademark of Microsoft Corp.
 SMC is a trademark of Standard Microsystems Corporation.
 TGUI9440GUI is a trademark of Trident Microsystems, Inc.